0117 965 8333 Contact Us

 • Many of our local suppliers and business partners are also active in conservation in their home countries.

-• The Global Birdfair (the 'new' replacement for the British Birdwatching Fair) - the world's largest annual gathering of birdwatching enthusiasts is a major fund-raiser for conservation, having contributed in excess of one million pounds to selected areas of worldwide ornithological importance identified by BirdLife International.
-Over many years, our financial support for this event has included help for projects in Morocco, Ecuador, Indonesia, Vietnam, Brazil, Sumatra, Cuba, Argentina, Peru, Thailand and Cambodia, as well as for globally threatened seabirds, BirdLife's Preventing Extinctions Programme, Ethiopia's endemic birds, Important Bird Areas in Africa, BirdLife's Flyways Programme and Saving Paradise in the Pacific.
+• Over many years, our financial support for the Birdfair has included help for projects in Morocco, Ecuador, Indonesia, Vietnam, Brazil, Sumatra, Cuba, Argentina, Peru, Thailand and Cambodia, as well as for globally threatened seabirds, BirdLife’s Preventing Extinctions Programme, Ethiopia’s endemic birds, Important Bird Areas in Africa, BirdLife’s Flyways Programme and Saving Paradise in the Pacific and we are proud to now be the Birdfair’s Main Conservation Sponor.

 • Other donations and support WildWings has given over the years includes RSPB, Save the Albatross, Oriental Bird Club, Neotropical Bird Club to name but a few.